 Posts Permalink Structure for SEO

 It is recommended by Yoast SEO to use the category and the post name slug in the URL for the perfect WordPress SEO permalink structure.
 This can be accomplished by editing the permalinks in the WordPress admin area.
-There are a number of tags available to use, but for the sake of this tutorial, use the following format:
+There are a number of tags available to use.
+For the sake of this tutorial, use the following format:

-The above settings will output the category name and the post name in the URL for the permalinks and archives:
+The above settings will output the category name and the post name in the permalink.
+The URLs will look like the following:

 Replace Category Names with /blog/ in Posts Permalink Structure